-Our luxury Tanzanian safari lodge was set beneath magnificent hardwood trees on the banks of a seasonal river in a remote corner of southern Tanzania.
+Our Tanzanian safari lodge was set beneath magnificent hardwood trees on the banks of a seasonal river in a remote corner of southern Tanzania.
 Far off the beaten track, this secluded idyll offered the chance to get in touch with true wilderness.

 Our wooden terrace was shaded by a thatched roof and filled with sumptuous sofas.
 It was the perfect spot to relax with a cup of tea while leafing through the camp library’s reference books, or socialise with fellow guests around the bar.
 On warm days, we lazed beside the pool like basking crocodile.
 It was the quintessence of luxury in the wilds.